 Urugo’s workshops are uniquely designed.
 Their roofs are designed to harvest rainwater which is funneled to the underground cisterns through a network of pipes.
 A solar pump is used to propel collected water to the tank and eventually dispatch it to different parts of the facility.

 By capturing rainwater and tapping into renewable energy, the center utilizes natural resources while contributing to a cleaner and healthier atmosphere.
 A tour of the facility feels like a presentation on the eco-friendly ethos of responsible construction.

 Speaking of construction, the center was built using 450,000 clay bricks handcrafted by a Kayonza-based cooperative of women led by Angelique Mukankubana, a graduate of a training program sponsored by Women for Women International.

-Traditionally, designing houses, laying bricks and construction in general were considered masculine tasks.
+Traditionally, designing houses and construction in general were considered masculine tasks.
 This center tells a different story.
 What men can do, women can do better.